NicoPampe/SimpleMessagingApp/README.md

 I ran out of time to circle back and work on the tests.
 My original idea (before other issues) was to show a message being sent all through e2e tests.
 Then write the rest of the code to do the same on the hosted web page.
 I had enough issues getting karma and jasmine to play nice due to syntax/compiler errors.
 The afterEach steps where always failing due to syntax errors.
 Much of the compiler for the tests where expecting es6 and since I failed at getting Babel working, sections where failing and the output was difficult to read.
 If I had more time or was working on product-ionizing this project, I would have staying on the path of getting the test working solid first before really starting any other sections.
 This would give quicker developer time and I could have a slew of tests to make sure every new code change helps/passes.

-Final note: my main goal with this project was to try and look up or reference example code as little as possible.
+**Final note**: my main goal with this project was to try and look up or reference example code as little as possible.
 I had 2 major points where I failed:
 1) trying to get babel working.
 Ended up researching a lot and learning a lot.
 2) the init ICE connections.
 I know how the negotiation works but always forget a little step or part.
 In the end, I needed to reference the docs on steps to connect a local and remote peer connection.
 I knew I needed the peer connection though to open and use the data channel.